 - 5-story medical office building

-- 5-story dormitory to house 300 students with only 150 parking spaces allotted for them.
+- 5-story dormatory to house 300 students with only 150 parking spaces allotted for them.

-Additionally, CNU representatives have confirmed their purchase of a nearby parcel off Maritime Drive.
+Additionally, CNU representatives have confirmed their purchase of two nearby parcels off Maritime Drive.
 They claim they have no plans for how to use that property.

 CNU quietly bought several acres of land where a commercial retail center, Stonelake Landing, currently resides.
 It was purchased from Ethan Conrad for a reported $12.65M.
 No advanced warning was given to residents near or tenants of the proposed location prior to a press conference on December 20, 2018, which was hosted by city leaders and CNU.
 Even then, tenants who would be displaced were not contacted.
 In fact, several of them, including Dreaming Dog Brewery, Razor Sharp Kutz and Stonelake Vine & Spirits were themselves forced to reach out to the in-house attorney for CNU, Paul Wagstaffe, to get information on the matter.
 They still have no solid answers and are in fear of losing their small businesses.
 A large number of the residents in Stonelake are upset about this project and feel blindsided, as well.